Central Yankee Town, West Caicos.

 The Burrell Traction Engine

-The best-known is a largely-intact and massive Burrell Traction Engine, a precursor to the modern farm tractor.
+The best-known antique machine is a largely intact and massive Burrell traction engine, a precursor to the modern farm tractor.
 Although the sheet iron boiler and tanks have seen serious corrosion and decay, the cast iron components have actually fared quite well considering the marine environment.

-This circa 1904 steam “road locomotive” was built by Charles Burrell and Co in Thetford, England, and was commissioned by Pita Ltd (pita is a synonym for sisal).
+This circa 1904 steam "road locomotive" was built by Charles Burrell and Co in Thetford, England.
+It was commissioned by Pita Ltd (pita is a synonym for sisal).

-There is however somewhat of a mystery over the initial intended destination for the engine.
+There is somewhat of a mystery surrounding the initial intended destination for the engine.
 Records indicate that the machine was destined for West India, and was mistakenly shipped to West Caicos in the West Indies.
-The 1904 manufacture date of the tractor appears to back this up as Yankee Town would have been largely defunct by this year.
+The 1904 manufacture date of the tractor appears to back this up, as Yankee Town would have been largely defunct by this year.

 Crossley Kerosene Engine